dgroomes/javascript-playground/webpack/README.md

 | webpack CLI                         | <https://github.com/webpack/webpack-cli/blob/master/packages/webpack-cli/CHANGELOG.md> |
 | webpack-dev-server                  | <https://github.com/webpack/webpack-dev-server/blob/master/CHANGELOG.md>               |

-NPM does have a neat feature to show the latest version of a library.
+npm does have a neat feature to show the latest version of a library.
 It's the `npm view <package>` command.
 It shows some metadata about a library (well, "package") like the latest version and it's source code link (usually GitHub, of course).

 For example, `npm view lodash` shows: